ELevate

 The Leapp utility is the main tool used to perform the upgrade.

-The CloudLinux 7 with cPanel ELevate Scenario uses a modified version of the cPanel ELevate project as an additional layer of the upgrade process.
+The ELevate Scenario - CloudLinux 7 with cPanel uses the cPanel ELevate project as an additional layer of the upgrade process.

 ELevate is a project aimed to provide the ability to migrate between major versions of RHEL-based distributions from 7.x to 8.x.
 It combines Red Hat's Leapp framework with a community created library and service for the migration metadata set required for it.